 Just because the sun isn’t visible doesn’t mean that it’s UV rays aren’t present.
 It’s important to strengthen your nails as much as you can, and this can be done by going out during the day as much as you can, preferably in places with high levels of UV.
 If the weather isn’t great then a trip to sunny Spain works too!

-2. CND Solar Oil is key.
+2. Use CND Solar Oil

 CND Solar Oil has a synergistic blend of naturally light oils and Vitamin E, which is specifically designed to deeply penetrate and protect your nails.
 It keeps your nails and shellac polish tough and flexible, and repeated use drives oils much deeper into your natural nails, which maximises the benefits and reduces any chance of peeling.
 Using this product also helps moisturize the skin, nails, and cuticles, so our nail experts recommend that you use Solar oil approximately two times a day to help prevent dryness and keep your Shellac nails in crisp condition.

-3. Stop peeling off your nail polish.
+3. Stop peeling off your nail polish

-When you peel off polish from previous applications, it continuously removes the stronger layers of nail surface, which reside on the top of your nails.
+When you peel off polish from previous applications, it continuously removes the stronger layers of your nail’s surface, which reside on the top of your nails.
 This then exposes the weaker layers of nail, which can cause the shellac nail polish to peel off with the weaker layers of your nails when applied.

-4. Make sure nails are properly prepped before application.
+4. Make sure nails are properly prepped before application

 The duration for which your shellac nail polish may last can actually be improved by how you prepare your nails before application.
 Make sure that your nails aren’t wet or lubricated in any way immediately before your polish is applied.
 This includes any products that add moisture or oils to the nails.

-5. Wear gloves when doing any household activities.
+5. Wear gloves when doing any household activities